RehinaPashkevych/solarSystem/README.md

 # Solar System Information Project

-This project comprises two main code files: `main.js` and `object.js`, representing prototypes without database integration.
+This project comprises two main code files: `main.js` and `object.js`, representing prototypes without database integration and moons.
 On the other hand, `main-api.js`, `object-api.js` is already connected to a database.
 To initiate the project, start by running `flaskMain.py`.

 ## URLs and Routes